intelsdi-x/snap/docs/SECURE_PLUGIN_COMMUNICATION.md

 ### Shortest guide

-Assuming all the test files are available, the following steps will result in secure plugin communication:
+Assuming all the test files are available (basing on [test instructions](#obtaining-self-signed-tls-certificates-for-tests)) , the following steps will result in secure plugin communication:

 ```
 snapteld --log-level 1 --plugin-trust 0 --tls-cert /tmp/snaptest-cli.crt --tls-key /tmp/snaptest-cli.key --ca-cert-paths /tmp/snaptest-ca.crt
-## (in another terminal)
-## Load each plugin
 snaptel plugin load --plugin-cert /tmp/snaptest-srv.crt --plugin-key /tmp/snaptest-srv.key --plugin-ca-certs /tmp/snaptest-ca.crt plugins/snap-plugin-collector-rand
-## Start a sample task
 snaptel task create -t sample-task.json
 ```

 ### Detailed preparation

 Starting secure communication requires following steps:
-1. Obtain TLS certificate and private key for framework.
+1. Obtain X.509 certificate and private key for framework.
     * Please note that this certificate should allow usage for TLS web client authentication (as specified in RFC 3280)
-1. Obtain TLS certificate and private key for each plugin or group of plugins.
+1. Obtain X.509 certificate and private key for each plugin or group of plugins.
     * Please note that this certificate should allow usage for TLS web server authentication (as specified in RFC 3280)
 1. Obtain and locate the CA certificates that are necessary to authenticate framework and plugin certificates.